T-62: Cuba

 The first T-62s arrived in Cuba in 1976.
 Currently approximately 400 are in service with the Cuban armed forces and about 100 are in storage.
 They are modernised to the T-62M standard with additional armour, laser equipment and fire control systems.

 A Cuban armoured brigade with T-62s saw action against the Somali National Army during the Ogaden War in Ethiopia.
 Cuban T-62s were deployed to Angola during Havana's lengthy intervention in that country.
 Along with T-55s and T-54Bs, they were initially utilitised for defending strategic installations, such as Matala, the site of an important Angolan hydroelectric plant manned by Soviet engineers.
-The more ubiquitous T-55 was favoured for combat duty, and during the Battle of Cuito Cuanavale only a single battalion of Cuban T-62s took part in the fighting.
+The more ubiquitous T-55 was favoured for combat duty, and during the Battle of Cuito Cuanavale only a single battalion of Cuban T-62s was situated near the fighting.

-This was altered in March 1988, when Cuba began marshalling a combined arms division to carry out a flanking manoeuvre towards the South-West African (Namibian) border.
-It included a brigade with at least 40 T-62s, identified alternatively as 40 Tank Brigade, 80 Tank Brigade, or the "Havana Tank Regiment".
-The Cuban tanks clashed with defending South African armoured units at Cuamato and again at Calueque without sustaining serious losses.
+Circumstances changed in March 1988, when Cuba began marshalling a combined arms division to carry out a flanking manoeuvre towards the South-West African (Namibian) border.
+It included a brigade with at least 40 T-62s.
+The Cuban tanks clashed with defending South African armoured units at Cuamato and again at Calueque without sustaining any known losses.

-Ethiopian Civil War

-During the Ogaden War, Cuban T-62s were used against the Somali National Army.
-The Ethiopian Army later purchased T-62s and used them against guerrillas.